 Pneumatically assisted fire control dampers for a new rolling mill extraction system.
 These dampers use a spring return cylinder so that they will fail safe and are designed…

 Pneumatically assisted fire control dampers for a new rolling mill extraction system.
 These dampers use a spring return cylinder so that they will fail-safe and are designed to close during a fire condition activation to stop the flow of air through the system.
 This both quenches the fire by starving it of oxygen but also contains any carbon dioxide gas released as part of the fire suppression system within the section where fire is detected.
 The second damper is a pressure release damper designed to open on fire activation, following the closing of the aforementioned fire control dampers.
 This is to stop the dramatic rise in pressure that would occur causing any damage to the ductwork or filter systems.
 These will immediately close as the pressure dissipates to contain the fire.

 These combined manual and pneumatically operated jumpers was supplied on a mill fume exhaust system requiring manual modulation of the airflow and a rapid…

-These combined manual and pneumatically operated jumpers was supplied on a mill fume exhaust system requiring manual modulation of the airflow and a rapid shutdown damper to operate during a fire condition.
-The the fire control dumper shuts off the ductwork to a minimum of 97% isolating the system to prevent any fire from continuing to progress.
-The pneumatic spring return dampers insured that they would file site closing the airflow off if there was a loss of pneumatic air feed.
+These combined manual and pneumatically operated dampers were supplied on a mill fume exhaust system requiring manual modulation of the airflow and a rapid shutdown damper to operate during a fire condition.
+The fire control damper shuts off the ductwork to a minimum of 97% isolating the system to prevent any fire from continuing to progress.
+The pneumatic spring return dampers insured that they would fail-safe, thus closing the airflow off if there was a loss of pneumatic air feed.
 The damper blades are also weighted in order to ensure the blades remain in a closed condition.
 Isolation of the system ensures that no oxygen is able to enter the ductwork therefore the fire cannot progress once it has consumed the oxygen present within the system.